 Quick Answer

-Clear the Play Store cache: go to Settings → Apps → Google Play Store → Storage → Clear Cache, then reopen the Store.
-This resolves most “Pending,” “Error downloading,” and “Waiting for Wi-Fi” problems in under two minutes — no account changes required.
+Clear the Play Store cache: open Settings, go to Apps, tap Google Play Store, tap Storage, then tap Clear Cache and reopen the Store.
+This resolves most “Pending,” “Error downloading,” and “Waiting for Wi-Fi” problems in under two minutes, and it never touches your installed apps or account.

 Toggle Airplane Mode